 Things to Watch Out For

-Anyone can create models and upload them to the internet.
-Because of this many great designs are shared and distributed all over the world.
-Unfortunately,But there is no guarantee that a model from the internet is going to print successfully and no guarantee that it will work as it is described.
+Anyone can create models and upload them to the internet, and because of this many great designs are shared and distributed all over the world.
+Unfortunately, there is no guarantee that a model from the internet is going to print successfully and no guarantee that it will work as it is described.

 You should thoroughly inspect models you find on the internet.
 Not every printer is the same.
-Some models will not print on FDM printers like the gMax.
+Some models will not print on FDM printers like the gMax as they were designed for other technologies.

 Make sure the models are watertight solid models that do not have intersecting faces.